exortech/urlinfo/README.md

 - switch from Bloom filter to Cuckoo filter for redisUrlFilter for speed and to support removing URLs from filter.
 - run load tests.
 The currently provisioned infrastructure is inadequate to be indicative of how the system will respond as load ramps of.
 Would need to provision more production-ready infrastructure to sustain more significant load.
 - deploy to other regions.
 Currently this service is only accessible in a single region, but to scale this out, it should be available in as many regions as possible to bring the service close to the consumer.
+- set up an automated build service like TravisCI.